How to get to Gjiri Filikuri Beach in Himara

 Here are the GPS coordinates for Filikuri beach – these coordinates only get you part of the way.

-After about 30 minutes of walking from Himara center, google maps will say “you have arrived.”
+After about 30 minutes of walking from Himara center, Google Maps will say “you have arrived.”
 This is not true.
 Continue following the road upwards until you come to a fork.
 Then take a left up the gravel path.

 How to get to Gjiri Filikuri beach in Himara (Albania)